bumbleshoot/auto-archive-group-data/README.md

 10. In the main menu on the left, click on "Project Settings" (looks like a cog).
 11. Click on the "Time zone" drop down and select the time zone you would like the chat archives to use.
 12. In the main menu on the left, click on "Editor" (looks like `<>`).
-13. Click the blue "Deploy" button near the top of the page, then click "New deployment".
-Under "Description", type "Auto Archive Chats" (without the quotes).
-Then click the "Deploy" button.
+13. Click the blue "Deploy" button near the top of the page, then click "New deployment", then click the "Deploy" button.
 14. Click the "Authorize access" button and select your Google account.
 Click on "Advanced", then "Go to Auto Archive Chats (unsafe)".
 (Don't worry, it is safe!)
 Then click the "Allow" button.
 15. Under "Web app", click the "Copy" button to copy the Web App URL.
 Then click the "Done" button.
 16. Paste your Web App URL inside the quotations where it says `const WEB_APP_URL = "";`.